-Luke Patterson is in his first season at Utah as assistant alpine coach.
+Luke Patterson is in his second season at Utah as assistant alpine coach.

-Patterson comes to Utah after coaching two seasons at Montana State, spending last season as the head alpine coach.
+Patterson previously coached two seasons at Montana State, spending the 2013 season as the head alpine coach.
 MSU finished ninth at the 2013 NCAA Championships.

 Prior to Montana State, Patterson spent five years with the Sugar Bowl Ski Academy.
 He spent two seasons as the head J3 and J2 coach and the head strength and conditioning coach, coaching skiers between the ages of 13-19.
 Patterson was the 2008 USSA Far West Skiing Rookie Coach of the Year.
 He has also coached at the Treble Cone Race Academy and with the Banff Alpine Racers and has worked with the Sky Tavern Adaptive ski program.